Language Processors and Programming Environments

 of code allowed with anyone but the instructor or the TA.

-an in-class midterm exam, and a final exam.
+an in-class midterm exam, a final exam and/or in-class exercises.
 End-of-semester numeric scores will be weighted as follows:

 - 55% Exercises